Heming-Zhong/HemingZhong.github.io/content/about/index.md

 ## Who am I?

-I am currently pursuing a Master's degree in Computer Science at Sun Yat-sen University.
+I am currently pursuing a Master's degree in Computer Technology at Sun Yat-sen University.
 My current research direction is Computer Architecture and High-performance Computing.
 I started this blog as a platform to introduce myself and share my knowledge.

 ## Working Experience